ProAZY/MatrixCalc/README.md

 # MatrixCalc
 Matrix calculator coded in C++ that is able to:

-Add matricies together,
+add matricies together,
-Calculate the determinant of a matrix,
-Calculate the inverse of a matrix.
+calculate the determinant of a matrix, calculate the inverse of a matrix.